 Dolce The Academy Overview

 Dolce The Academy is a private for-profit institution located in Waterbury, Connecticut.
-The suburban atmosphere of Waterbury makes it a great place for students who want the amenities of city life without actually living in the middle of a constant hustle and bustle.
+The city atmosphere of Waterbury makes it a great place for students who enjoy having lots of educational and entertainment options.

 What Is Dolce The Academy Known For?